-The data analyses reported here are based on all students who took the Regents Examination in English Language Arts in June 2017.
-The characteristics of this population are provided in Table 1 Total Examinee Population: Regents Examination in English Language Arts.
+The data analyses reported here are based on all students who took the Regents Examination in English Language Arts in June 2018.
+The characteristics of this population are provided in Table 1.

 3.4.
 ITEM DIFFICULTY-STUDENT PERFORMANCE MAPS

 The distributions of the Rasch item logits (item difficulty estimates) and student performance are shown on the item difficulty-student performance map presented in Figure 2.
 This graphic illustrates the location of student performance and item difficulty on the same scale, along with their respective distributions and cut scores (indicated by the horizontal dotted lines).
 The figure shows more difficult items and higher examinee performance at the top and lower performance and easier items at the bottom.